PennyLaneAI/catalyst/doc/dev/debugging.rst

 The compilation steps which take MLIR as an input and lower it to binary are broken into MLIR pass pipelines.
 The ``pipelines`` argument of the ``qjit`` function may be used to alter the steps used for compilation.
-The default set of pipelines is defined via the ``catalyst.compiler.get_stages`` list.
+The default set of pipelines is defined via the :func:`~catalyst.debug.compiler_functions` list.

 One could customize what compilation passes are executed.
 A good use case of this would be if you